Festa do Outono (Autumn Feast) @ Serralves

 Try not to feel sad because Summer is over... ;) Autumn is also a great time to entertain out of doors.
 Most bugs are gone, the weather is more agreeable, people are ready to relax a little, the impact of getting back to work/ school is already gone...
 So, take a long walk and enjoy the crunch of the leaves underfoot or take a drive and revel in the beauty of the rapidly turning leaves as they change from green to orange, yellow, red, and brown.
 The cascade of color is something that I really love!
 Happy Autumn, everbody!!!

 You have read this article Autumn with the title September 2012.
-You can bookmark this page URL http://catolink4.blogspot.com/2012/09/welcoming-autumn.html.
+You can bookmark this page URL https://catolink4.blogspot.com/2012/09/welcoming-autumn.html.
 Thanks!

 The rivalry continues...